Reactive-Network/documentation/docs/docs/index.md

 // diff-add-end
 ```

-The system contract exposes the new callback interface:
+The system contract moved to a new address:

 ```solidity
 // diff-remove